Onondaga Lake Dredging Project Update- October 4, 2012, Fact Sheet

 DEC, the New York State Department of Health (DOH), and the U.S. Environmental Protection Agency (EPA) reviews and will continue to review daily data collected at the real-time air monitoring stations surrounding the entire perimeter of the Sediment Consolidation Area (SCA) site (see map below).
 These monitoring stations are capable of detecting volatile organic compounds (VOCs), which can cause odors, at levels protective of public health.
 When measurable, the VOCs have been detected at levels well below the threshold levels established to provide protection to the surrounding community.

 The total VOC levels detected at the perimeter monitoring locations do not represent a public health hazard.
-Data from the onsite monitoring stations are available.
+Data from the onsite monitoring stations (link leaves DEC website) are available.

 Efforts to Curtail Nuisance Odors